France will soon have an age of sexual consent. Why is it 15?

 France is hurriedly instating an age of sexual consent.
-And that age of consent will be…15.
-For anyone who has recently interacted with a 15-year-old, this brings up some pivotal questions.
+And that age of consent will be . . .
+15. For anyone who has recently interacted with a 15-year-old, this brings up some pivotal questions.

 Wait.
 Before this, was it legal for adults in France to have sex with kids under age 15?

 No. Sex between adults and minors under age 15 is illegal in France.
-But without a formal age of consent, perpetrators could claim that the interactions were consensual, which commonly resulted into charges reduced from rape to sexual assault, with significantly lighter punishments.
+But without a formal age of consent, perpetrators could claim that the interactions were consensual, which commonly resulted in charges being reduced from rape to sexual assault, with significantly lighter punishments.
 That put the onus on victims to prove coercion, force, or threat, which is nearly impossible for child victims or adult survivors to do.

 Can you say that another way?